alainagossett/plant-manager/README.md

 - Add basic authorization and limit the index and beyond to only logged in users
 - Add a watering schedule countdown

-## Future Improvements
-- Add functionality to override the existing image with a new uploaded image